Sonam-22/neocortexapi/source/MyCloudProjectSample/Documentation/Experiment Specification - Team-Lightening.md

   return predictedInputValues;
 }
 ```
-2. Predictive cell indices provided by the temporal memory are provided to the classifiers prediction function to recieve the closest 3 predictions
+2. Predictive cell indices provided by the temporal memory are provided to the classifiers prediction function to recieve the closest 3 predictions.

 3. Predicted sequence information is returned.